KWolley/Fridge-Friend/Project Notes.md

 This other one lets you choose the ingredients you have and shows recipes that you can make: https://myfridgefood.com/ \
 ~ Saloni

+Possible layout of the main page.
+We could just have an image in the middle and the buttons on a top bar menu.
+Or, create buttons where it says Pantry and Recipes, although that would probably take longer.
 ![file image](Pictures/Webpage1.png)